Willa Holland

 Willa Joanna Chance Holland (born June 18, 1991) is an American actress and model.
-She is best known for her roles as Kaitlin Cooper in the Fox teen drama The O.C., Aqua in Kingdom Hearts, and Thea Queen in The CW series Arrow and its spin-off,The Flash.
+She is known for her roles as Kaitlin Cooper in the Fox teen drama The O.C., Aqua in Kingdom Hearts, and Thea Queen in the CW series Arrow and its spin-off, The Flash.

 Early life

 Holland grew up with two sisters: Brianna Holland and Piper De Palma, from her mother Darnell Gregorio's then-marriage to film director Brian De Palma.
 She briefly attended Palisades Charter High School before leaving to focus on her acting career.

 Career

 At age seven, while visiting her stepfather's neighbor in The Hamptons, New York, Holland was noticed by film director, Steven Spielberg.
 He advised Holland's parents "to put her in front of a camera."

 Upon returning to Los Angeles that September, Holland signed with Ford Modeling Agency, and immediately booked a shoot for Burberry.
 She has also modeled for Guess, Gap, Abercrombie & Fitch and Ralph Lauren.

 In 1999, De Palma introduced Holland to a theatrical talent agency.
 She subsequently appeared in several national commercials.
 In 2001, when Holland was ten, she worked alongside her father in Ordinary Madness.
 She was initially cast to co-star in the 2005 Fox series The Inside with fellow model Rachel Nichols, but left the show when writer Tim Minear was brought in to overhaul it.
 She initially played the role of Kaitlin Cooper on The O.C., replacing Shailene Woodley, first as a recurring character in season 3, and then as a regular in season four.